Part 4 - Keymap editing and closing words

 Thankfully, this can be done in a few clicks.

-Launch Via Configurator, and plug in the Vega if not done already.
+Launch Via Configurator, and plug in the Lunar II if not done already.

 The board should detect automatically.